Clarke family murders: Legacy

-On 23 February, over 1,000 people gathered to celebrate and mourn the family in a public vigil held at the Bill Hewitt Reserve in Camp Hill.
+On 23 February 2020, over 1,000 people gathered to celebrate and mourn the family in a public vigil held at the Bill Hewitt Reserve in Camp Hill.
 A small section of the same reserve was later memorialised as 'Hannah's Place' with a sign, shelter and newly planted trees.
-On 8 September 2020, 'Hannah's Place' was opened by Coorparoo Councillor, Cr Fiona Cunningham along with Clarke's family, on what would have been Hannah's 32nd birthday.
+On 8 September 2020, 'Hannah's Place' was opened by Coorparoo councillor Fiona Cunningham along with Clarke's family, on what would have been Hannah's 32nd birthday.